Paniala: Facilities

-Paniala town is facilitated with a government hospital, a degree College for male and high schools for both male and female and higher secondary school for girls.
-There are Five private institutions, Al-Hira Model High School, Pakistan Campus School & College, Muslim Public High School, City Grammar School and Paniala Science School & College.
+Paniala town is facilitated with a government hospital, a degree College for male, and high schools for both male and female and higher secondary school for girls.
+There are five private institutions, Al-Hira Model High School, Pakistan Campus School & College, Muslim Public High School, City Grammar School and Paniala Science School & College.
 Also there is a Montessori School named The Guardian Montessori School Paniala started in 2017.
 There are 3 primary schools for boys and 3 primary schools for girls.
-A post office, a bank HBL (Habib Bank Limited), an agriculture office and Lari Adda (لاری اڈہ) are also in Paniala.There is one football stadium & many popular football clubs in Paniala, which produced many talented players like Jaffar Khan (Former Captain Pakistan National Football Team.)
+A post office, a bank HBL (Habib Bank Limited), an agriculture office and Lari Adda (لاری اڈہ) are also in Paniala.